 Columns: There are 10 columns selected by default but you can customize these options and select more

 Make sure to enter your costs, lead times, and re-order days of supply to get an accurate summary of your inventory performance.
-You can do this from your Product Settings menu.
+You can do this from the Product Costs and the Product Settings menu.
 Alternatively, you can click on the Add Unit Cost link under the Reorder Cost column directly from Inventory Manager to access the Add Cost pop-up.

 Once you've entered the costs, lead times, and re-order days of supply for your products, you'll see the Summary Section: